Matheus1714/summary-financial-transctions-api/README.md

 This is the back-end solution for the Hyperplane selection process interview.

-his project is the backend that will communicate with the frontend present in the repository [Summary Financial Transctions APP](https://github.com/Matheus1714/summary-financial-transctions-app)
+This project is the backend that will communicate with the frontend present in the repository [Summary Financial Transctions APP](https://github.com/Matheus1714/summary-financial-transctions-app)

 ## Table of Content 📜
 <!--ts-->